 The Moms Caravan was organized by Moms for America and completely funded by a generous donor to Moms for America to cover the cost of the trip.
 Knowing the media is NOT reporting the truth, we took our own video crew to the Border with us to document our experience and the interview the moms who live on the border and face the threat everyday.
 The interviews can be viewed on our YouTube Channel.
 As one author said, when you begin any sentence with “As A Mom” the conversation changes.
 Its time to change the conversation.
 Its time to get the Mom View!

 It is Mothers and Children Who Are Hurt the Most by Not Securing Our Borders

-Every time we tell someone we’re going to the border the first thing they say is “Be careful.”
+Every time we told someone we were going to the border the first thing they said was “Be careful.”
 What about the mothers who live on the border?
-No one is talking about the mothers living in border communities, who live in fear wondering if and when a mass mob of men will come through their property and if their children are safe.
+No one is talking about the mothers living in fear in border communities wondering if and when a mass mob of men will come through their property; wondering if their children will be safe.
 No one is talking about the women and children left behind by these men or those traveling with the men.
 The fact is, it is mothers and children who are hurt the most by not securing our borders—mothers and children on both sides of the border.
 We are aiding and abetting drug cartels, rapists, and human traffickers by not securing our borders.
-Not securing our borders is endangering women and children and creating an industry for ruthless men to take advantage of them.
+When we don’t secure our borders, we endanger women and children by creating an industry for ruthless men to take advantage of them.
 No one is talking about that.

 Who’s Protecting the Women and Children?